 The goal of the curriculum is to provide students with a well-rounded education and, at the same time, to give them a chance to follow their own academic, professional or creative interests.
-To graduate as an Honors Scholar, a student will take seven courses with the honors program and complete a senior project.
-Below is a list of the requirements:
+Depending on the degree program, there are two tracks for the University Honors Program: bachelor's and associate.

 *The program accepts all credits received by AP or duel-enrollment.

 Foreign Language: University Honors students complete two semesters (8 credits) of a non-English language by graduation; these credits count as Humanities general education requirements.
 For the sake of reaching a solid level of proficiency, students are encouraged to take courses in the same language.

 In addition to increasing analytical thinking, creativity, and math and English skills, the learning of language fosters global awareness and gives students a post-graduation advantage.
 Only 8.6% of college students study a foreign language in America despite the necessity of global communication today, according to the latest study by the Modern Language Association.
 While most graduate programs require proficiency in a non-English language for entrance or graduation, this deficit has larger consequences.
 It means there is a critical need for bilingual and multilingual individuals in the global marketplace; we need diplomats, intelligence and foreign policy experts, politicians, military leaders, teachers, business leaders, scientists, physicians, entrepreneurs, managers, technicians, historians, artists, and writers, among other professionals, who are proficient in languages other than English.
 Foreign language studies help create world citizens who are prepared to succeed in a competitive, highly interconnected world.